Frvetz/FS22_SlipDestroysFields/README.md

 - Removed unwanted debug text that appeared with additional wheels and slip
 - Added particles when the wheel is turned with slip
 - Added the ability to set in the game settings whether a flashing text indicates when the soil is being destroyed
+- Added a notification that shows when settings have been changed
+- Multiplayer problems fixed
+- Dedicated server problems fixed
+- REA_gui display problems fixed
+- General small problems in combination with REA-Mod fixed

+Planned for future updates:
+- Settings can be chosen individually by each player in multiplayer